maxchou415/IoTDoorControl-Server/README.md

 # Introduction
 1. What's the main problem I would like to resolve? <br />
-A: Most of apartment in Taiwan has intercom for communicate with someone who at Lobby.
+A: Most of apartment in Taiwan has intercom for communicate with someone who at the Lobby.
 They do go with remote door open function; A button located on intercom.
 But They can not trigger the function by internet, so you can not open the door everywhere, even not at home.

 2. What technology I have been used on this project? <br />
 ```